5mehulhelp5/daffodil/libs/design/guides/foundations/theming.md

 # Theming
-Daffodil's theming capabilities enables you to customize `@daffodil/design`'s component color styles to reflect your brand or product.
+Daffodil's theming capabilities enable you to customize `@daffodil/design`'s component color styles to reflect your brand or product.

 ## Overview
 Themes allow you to customize `@daffodil/design` components to match your brand or product's visual style using a set of universal variables, eliminating the need for individual component modifications.